ramonfmir/deblurring-public/README.md

 ## Model Evaluation
 When training our model we used Tensorboard to evaluate its progress.
 Every 10 batches we save an image from just one channel of the propagation described above.
 We also record the average error of the batch and the current learning rate which are plotted as graphs.
 The weights are saved to a folder with the same periodicity.
 We can then load these weights into a local model and run them on 100 blurred images from real life.
 This gives us the best idea of how well the model is doing.

+# The App
+We wanted to wrap our model in a usable product so we built BCLPD (Blue Chinese License Plates Deblurrer), an Android application that allows us to showcase our algorithm in a real world situation.
+The main features are:
+* Taking a picture or uploading it from the gallery.
+* Cropping the picture to select the license plate.
+* Deblurring the license plate offline.
+For more information check out docs.

 # Team Members
 * Ramon Fernandez Mir (@ramonfmir)